Abwasserrohr/STEEM.CRAFT/README.md

 Server owners can create custom transactions with the Steem Blockchain and get data from Steem Nodes.

 ## Setup
+1. Get a Spigot|PaperSpigot Server setup ready.
+[Here](https://papermc.io/), you can find ready to use files.
 1. Build SteemJ from [here](https://github.com/muksihs/steem-java-api-wrapper) and move the `SteemJ with dependencies.jar` file to the `plugins/skript-mirror/` folder.
 2. Load the latest files to your `plugins/Skript/scripts/` folder.
 3. Restart the server.